-Up until now, I have usually used a curry paste when making a Thai green curry.
-There’s nothing wrong with that at all, but it is actually really easy to cook a Thai curry from scratch and the taste is amazing!
-Who knew it could be so easy!
+Up until now, I have usually used a shop bought curry paste when making a Thai green curry.
+There’s nothing wrong with that at all, but it is actually really easy to cook a Thai curry without using a pre made paste and the taste is amazing.

 My first experience of Thai food was back in 2001 and in Thailand.
 My mum, sister and I went there on a girly trip and fell in love with it.
 Green curry became a firm favourite of mine and I felt determined to recreate it when we arrived back home.
 I have since travelled to Thailand twice more and can’t wait to take the boys there, when they are a little older and we can handle the flight.